You are here

 DC’s cosmopolitan downtown neighborhood offers a mix of in-demand restaurant options, high-end shopping and plenty of must-see museums.
 The city’s most famous address, 1600 Pennsylvania Avenue, is nestled on the border of downtown DC, giving this chic neighborhood an air of importance and sophistication.

 Downtown is a bustling center for business, dining, shopping and nightlife.
-Every day and night of the week, locals and visitors alike fill the neighborhood’s popular restaurants, shop the luxe labels at the new retail destination, CityCenterDC, and explore some of the city’s most famous museums, including the Smithsonian American Art Museum's Renwick Gallery and the National Museum for Women in the Arts.
+Every day and night of the week, locals and visitors alike fill the neighborhood’s popular restaurants, shop the luxe labels at the retail and dining destination, CityCenterDC, and explore some of the city’s most famous museums, including the Smithsonian American Art Museum's Renwick Gallery and the National Museum for Women in the Arts.
 The walkable neighborhood is adjacent to popular Penn Quarter and most locals consider the two areas some of the best bets for meeting up with friends for happy hour or dinner.

 For foodies looking for a special night out, restaurants like Plume, Decanter and Zentan offer decadent dishes and distinguished wine lists.
 Post-dinner, locals love to sip cocktails at POV in the W Hotel.
-The year-round rooftop lounge boasts the best view in town of The White House.
+The year-round rooftop lounge boasts the best view in town of the White House.
 If it's brunch you fancy, head to Georgia Brown's for a Sunday jazz brunch that won't disappoint (there's a reason they were named one of Open Table's 100 best brunch restaurants).